 |Media||Blackmagic Design Pocket Camera 4K|

 |Ergonomics||Panasonic GH5 and GH5S|

 |Power||Panasonic GH5 and GH5S|

 |Most value for money||Blackmagic Design Pocket Camera 4K|

 Before we take our final decision, we’ll let the cameras tell us what they offer that the others don’t:

 I’m going to discount the Z CAM E2.
-I don’t know the brand, and I can’t risk it.
-I’m speaking for myself, of course.
-If I wanted 120 fps in 4K, I’ll choose a Red camera, which is what I did on a shoot last month.
+If I wanted 120 fps in 4K, I’ll choose a Red camera, which is what I do.
 I also get a larger sensor and an established workflow.

 The GH5S was never attractive to me.
 For just low light performance I miss out on all the other goodies the Panasonic GH5 (Amazon, B&H) has.
 And the price is too high.
 I really don’t see the value.
 I can get the job done with the GH5, and if you want to learn more about my guide for the GH5 check this out.